dltuananh123/Resort-Quote-Generator/README.md

 ### Internationalization

-The application features a comprehensive translation system with support for English and Vietnamese:
+The application features a comprehensive translation system with support for English, Vietnamese, Chinese, Russian, and Korean:

-- Translation context provides language switching capabilities
+- Translation context provides language switching capabilities with country flag indicators
 - Language preference is saved to localStorage for persistence between sessions
 - All UI elements including navigation, forms, and buttons are fully translated
 - Language selection is maintained when refreshing the page
+- Currency formats are adapted based on language selection
+- Optimized text length for Russian language to prevent UI elements from overflowing, especially in buttons and form labels

+### UI Text Optimization

+The application includes language-specific text optimizations:

+- **Russian language**: Shortened phrases for better fit in UI elements without overflow
+- **Button text**: Condensed labels for better appearance across all screen sizes
+- **Form labels**: Optimized for compact display while maintaining clarity
+- **Error messages**: Streamlined for clear presentation in modals and notifications

 ### SVG Flag Icons